armenalaray/hello_Halloween/README.md

 Now its your time!
 Is your chance to become a hero and rescue your dog from the crazy monsters you will encounter.

 Halloween Night is a Top-down Roguelike Mobile game made in Unity/C#.

+NOTE: If you want to try the game download Android 7 APK from Builds folder inside Halloween Main Project